jfhbrook/matanuska/adrs/028-cpp-runtime.md

 The three internal packages (`@matanuska/host`, `@matanuska/readline`, and `@matanuska/debug`) are build with `tsc`.
 This is because using `tsc` allows for each file to remain separate.
 This will make it easier to import sub-libraries of `@matanuska/host` (such as `@matanuska/host/path`) as JavaScript, while replacing `@matanuska/host`'s core with C++ in the QT implementation.

+### Dependency Management

+All dependencies are built as tarballs with `npm pack`, and installed from tarball with `npm i`.
+In addition, all packages are currently build by `tsc` with the `nodenext` build type.

+The reason for tarball builds is that Vite aggressively bundles linked dependencies, and it is difficult to disable in both the build and the tests reliably.
+Installing tarballs ensures that Vite, when combined with an appropriate configuration, at least does not bundle them into the build.

+The reason for `nodenext` builds is two-fold.

+First, Vitest still insists on bundling the dependencies, and struggles to bundle commonjs.
+Compiling to `nodenext` modules sidesteps this issue, at the cost of Node's whacky import requirements, discussed in [ADR 017](./017-grabthar.md).

+Second, at least some files are intended to be imported by QT.
+These files must be separate (making `grabthar` bundling problematic), and they must use import syntax.

+An issue that will be tackled in the future is potential use by QT of the `@matanuska/host/test` module.
+This module imports entities from local files, which have Node.js style import paths.
+This will cause problems if we attempt to import this file into QT.
+However, it's currently only in use by Vitest in the main build, and would potentially need refactoring to support tape-driven tests anyway.
+Figuring this out will be deferred until there's a practical need for it.

 ## Ongoing Issues

-### Undesirable Vite Bundling

-Vite currently aggressively bundles everything in `./packages`, both in the build and in tests.
-This is undesirable, as they include Node.js imports.

-There are a few potential ways out of this:

-1. Figure out how to get Vite to behave the way I want.
-This will, at this point, require posting on Q&A sites, such as Stack Overflow.
-2. Publish the packages to `npm`, and then install them.
-This flow is less than ideal, but is listed for completeness.
-3. Pack the dependencies with `npm pack` and install them from tarball.
-This approach has been proved viable, minus additional challenges with the build.
-See [PR #71](https://github.com/jfhbrook/matanuska/pull/71) for details.
-4. Switch to a different bundling strategy completely.
-This is likely not viable.

-An additional wrinkle comes from the use of `tsc` with the `nodenext` build type.
-This is undesirable for reasons discussed in [ADR 017](./017-grabthar.md).
-Ideally, we would use the `commonjs` build type.
-Interestingly, Vite will respect the SSR exclude setting on these modules during builds.
-However, `vitest` does not.
-Given a workable strategy for avoiding these bundles, we should make this switch.

-This issue will be tackled in future work.

 ### Idiosyncrasies with Make

 The `make` build has some problems.
 The listed file dependencies are unwieldy, and Make seems to struggle.
-It does not always pick up the changes I expect it to, and it seems to run some tasks twice.
+In addition, unexpected changes in dependent files can cause Make to either not build something I expect it to, or run a build multiple times.

 There are a few potential options.